Minimax rates of convergence for nonparametric regression under adversarial attacks: Main results

 \subsection{Minimax rates of convergence}

 In this subsection, our aim is to establish the minimax rates of convergence for the sup-norm risk under the adversarial attacks.
-We propose a plug-in procedure to achieve the minimax optimal rates, which is derived from a minimax optimal estimator in the corresponding standard setting.
+We propose an adversarial plug-in procedure to achieve the minimax optimal rates, which is derived from a minimax optimal estimator in the corresponding standard setting.

 In Theorem~\ref{theo:oracle}, we obtain the explicit expression for the ideal adversarial regression function (\ref{eq:oracle_estimator}).
 However, (\ref{eq:oracle_estimator}) is infeasible in practice as it relies on the true regression function $f$.
 Motivated by (\ref{eq:oracle_estimator}), we devise a feasible adversarial estimator through the following two steps: \begin{description} \item[Step 1.]
 Utilizing the observed data $(X_1,Y_1),\ldots,(X_n,Y_n)$, we construct an estimator $\tilde{f}$ for the regression function $f$. \item[Step 2.]
-Subsequently, we formulate a plug-in estimator:
+Subsequently, we formulate an adversarial plug-in estimator:

 \end{description}